MeragGOD/nftmkp/README.md

 1. The home page displays all available NFTs
 2. Click on any NFT card to view detailed information
-3. NFTs can be filtered and sorted (if implemented)
+3. Use the search bar to find NFTs by name or description
+4. Filter NFTs by category using the category dropdown
+5. Sort NFTs by recent, price (low to high), or price (high to low)

 ### Creating an NFT

 1. Navigate to the "Create NFT" page
 2. Upload an image for your NFT
 3. Fill in the name and description
+4. Optionally assign a category to your NFT
-4. Click "Create" and approve the transaction in your wallet
+5. Click "Create" and approve the transaction in your wallet
+6. Your NFT will be minted and stored on IPFS

 ### Buying an NFT